cmerdrignac/auts2a/README.md

 The snRNA-seq analysis Rmd file describes single-nuclei RNA-seq analysis performed in the article entitled [Autism-related gene intergenerationally regulates neurodevelopment and behavior in fish through non-genetic mechanisms](https://www.researchsquare.com/article/rs-2617834/v1).

+We compare here two pools of ~50 medaka (*Oryzias latipes*) embryos at the late neurula stage (stage 18) called MCH+/HMC and MCH-/HPC.
+Embryos of both pools are mutant for the gene *auts2a* at the heterozygous state.
+The wild-type allele of MCH+/HMC embryos was provided by the mother (*i.e.,* the mutant allele being provided by the father).
+In the contrary, the wild-type allele of MCH-/HPC embryos was provided by the father (*i.e.,* the mutant allele being provided by the mother).

 The analysis was performed based on the [publicly available Seurat tutorials](https://satijalab.org/seurat/articles/get_started.html).

 Before processing the analysis, the two following directories shoud be created :